openstack-archive/tripleo-incubator/README.md

 Openstack on Openstack with two distinct clouds:

-1. The bootstrap cloud, runs the NTT baremetal nova and deploys instances on bare metal, is managed and used by the cloud sysadmins, and is manually deployed onto a laptop or other similar device.
+1. The bootstrap cloud, runs baremetal nova-compute and deploys instances on bare metal, is managed and used by the cloud sysadmins, and is initially deployed onto a laptop or other similar device.
 1. The virtualised cloud, runs regular packaged Openstack, and your tenants use this.